-Roger A. Partridge is the 2016 Vice Chair of the Board of County Commissioners.
+Roger A. Partridge is the 2017 Chair of the Board of County Commissioners.
 He was elected Douglas County Commissioner, District II, in November 2012 and began serving his first term in January 2013.
 He was re-elected in November 2016 for an additional four years.

-Partridge’s top priorities as County Commissioner include working toward a viable and renewable water supply; finding solutions for traffic and transportation challenges in many areas of the County; seeking added support for the advancement of economic and job growth opportunities; and protecting the balance and quality of life in Douglas County.
+Partridge’s top priorities as County Commissioner include finding solutions for traffic and transportation challenges in many areas of the County; working toward a viable and renewable water supply, seeking added support for the advancement of economic and job growth opportunities, open space, and protecting the balance and quality of life in Douglas County.

-Partridge was raised in a small town in Indiana and holds an undergraduate degree in Health and Safety Education from Purdue University and double Masters Degrees in Athletic Training and Physical Therapy from West Virginia University and Arcadia University, respectively.
+Partridge was raised in a small town in Indiana and holds Bachelor’s Degree in Health and Safety Education from Purdue University and double Masters Degrees in Athletic Training and Physical Therapy from West Virginia University and Arcadia University, respectively.

 Prior to settling in Colorado he worked as an Athletic Trainer for the New York Jets and at three universities.
 He started his physical therapy practice in Castle Rock in 1987, while living in Littleton, Colorado, and moved to Douglas County in 1994 to be closer to his practice.
 Once elected as County Commissioner, he gave up his physical therapy practice to focus on his job serving the citizens and taxpayers of Douglas County.

 Roger resides in Sedalia with his wife, Nadine and is blessed to have both of his sons and their families living in Douglas County also.